eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 We provide installers for Theia Blueprint to be downloaded (see links below).
 In the respective git repository you can also find the source code for Theia Blueprint and its installers.
 This documentation will use these sources as a template.
-We will explain how to customize this template so you can build your own custom Theia-based product including installers and packaging for installing the desktop-based version of your custom product on all major operating systems.
+We will explain how to customize this template so that you can build your own custom Theia-based product including installers and packaging for installing the desktop-based version of your custom product on all major operating systems.

 ## Building a product and installers